 - Being featured in the zero-click search result, such as featured snippets or the knowledge panel, can greatly improve the authority and visibility of your website or business.
 Users will have greater trust in your site since Google is positioning you as the top source for the information they provide.

 All the same, since zero-click searches continue to build momentum, there are several things businesses can do to adapt and keep up with these changes.

-- Optimise for Carousels, Featured Snippets, Lists, etc – Whilst these features may reduce the overall CTR on searches, they generally enhance the CTR of the featured website.
-Consider including concise, clear answers to specific questions within the body text of your blog or website content, to increase chances of it being used in a featured snippet.
+- Optimise for Carousels, Featured Snippets, Lists, and more – While these features might decrease overall CTR, they generally boost the CTR of the featured website.
+Include concise, clear answers to specific questions within your blog or website content to increase the likelihood of being featured in a snippet.

 - Create and submit a Knowledge Panel for your business – Ensure Google has detailed, optimised information about your brand to provide to users.
 You should also focus on optimising your listing to appear prominently in Local Packs, where Google features local businesses on maps.

 - Monitor CTR with Analytics – Instead of solely focusing on search volume, evaluate the CTR of keywords.
 A high search volume doesn't guarantee a high number of site visits.
 Some search terms have higher CTRs due to the nature of the content being sought (i.e., whether it's conducive to a zero-click search).
 Prioritise optimising keywords with high CTRs.